College of Liberal Arts & Sciences

 philosophy of mind, philosophy of science, philosophy of language, metaphysics, neuroethics, media ethics

-Dr. Figdor's primary research areas are philosophy of mind, cognitive science, and neuroscience, philosophy of science, philosophy of language, and metaphysics, plus neuroethics and media ethics.
+Dr. Figdor's primary research areas are philosophy of psychology and neuroscience, philosophy of science, philosophy of language, and metaphysics, plus neuroethics and media ethics.
 Her main research project is the theoretical integration of psychology with biology.
 Her first book, Pieces of Mind: The proper domain of psychological predicates (OUP, 2018) considered the interpretation of psychological terms used throughout biology.
 It won an Honorable Mention for the APA Marc Sanders Book Prize in 2019.
 She is currently working on her second book, tentatively titled Species-Neutral Psychology, on the individuation of cognitive capacities from the perspective of biology.
 Other works in progress are on the relation between psychology and moral status, and the epistemology of journalism.

 - Pieces of Mind: The Proper Domain of Psychological Predicates (Oxford University Press, 2018).